Menorca island in Spain – the best-kept secret of the Mediterranean.

 And there are many more fun things to discover about Menorca… come along with us!

-We’ll be hosting two luxury yoga retreats in Menorca on the island’s most gorgeous beach.
+We’ll be hosting a luxury yoga retreat in Menorca on the island’s most gorgeous beach.

 Our 2021 Menorca yoga retreat dates: